 - After my ex-husband left, my grandmother passed away.
 Going back home and being around my family for the funeral was a lonely retreat.
 It took every ounce of strength I had to try and hide the bags under my eyes and the scars on my wrist.
 I wobbled up on stage to do a reading at Grandma’s service, and I almost collapsed from malnourishment.
 “Are you ok?” they asked.
 “It’s just nerves,” I lied.
 I looked good in my disguise.

-- Unfortunately, I let my mental wellness take a beating as it made a home in the trenches of my soul for a few years.
+- Unfortunately, I let my mental wellness take a beating as it made a home in the trenches of my soul for the next few years.
 I tried to bury the grief by being BUSY: meeting new people, going back to college, getting a new job… I even got a second chance at love with my now husband, Ryan.
-Of course, it was a rocky start as I had trouble trusting in him, and we both brought so much of our own un-healed traumas to the relationship.
-I am grateful to share that thanks to intentional and affective therapy we are now experiencing an ever-learning, emotionally healthy and accountable life together!
+He was and is a miracle to me, and still we both brought so much of our own un-healed traumas to the relationship.
+(I am grateful to share that thanks to intentional and affective therapy we are now experiencing an ever-learning, emotionally healthy and accountable life together!)

 - A few days after marrying Ryan, I was in a car accident.
 I was out of work for three months with a traumatic brain injury.
-At the same time, my parents filed for divorce, and my mom slept on our couch for a bit.
-I started to feel numb to the experience of loss.
+My parents had recently filed for divorce, and my mom slept on our couch.
+I started to feel numb to the experience of loss and pain.